Unlocking Security: Tokenless Authentication for Non-Human Entities

 - Identity Verification: The non-human entity presents its certificate or public key.

-- Challenge-Response: The system sends a challenge to the entity, which must respond correctly using its private key.
+- Challenge-Response: The system sends a challenge to the entity.
+The entity must then respond correctly using its private key.
+This proves it actually possesses the private key associated with the presented public key, without ever revealing the private key itself.

 - Access Granted: If the response is correct, the system allows access.